vserova/book/pages/ch_boost.md

     make
     make check

-Once your unit test is created, you must [customize](#customize) it to meet your testing requirements.
+Once your unit test is created, you must [customize](#ch-boost.Customizing-an-Exist) it to meet your testing requirements.
 This involves editing these files:

+<a name="ch-boost.T3"></a>

 |-------------------------------------|-------------------------------------------------------------------------------------------------|
 | **File**                            | **Purpose**                                                                                     |